Yondr/Yondr/README.md

 - 📫 How to reach me INSIDE MY BRAIN
 -                   LIKE IN PRISON
 -                Wanna come closer?
--                 Hope you're really have a reason
+-                 Hope you really have a reason
 -                  Hope u feel cage around
 -                 Suck air pollution
 -                  Enjoying used crap